 Focus and Scope

-The journal is published online as a continuous volume and issue throughout the year.
+The journal is published online as a continuous volume divided into two issues throughout the year.
 Articles are made available as soon as they are ready to ensure that there are no unnecessary delays in making scholarly content publicly available.
 All Special Collections articles will be published as part of the normal issue, but also within a separate collection page.

 This journal is published by the Open Library of Humanities (OLH).
 Unlike many open-access publishers, the OLH does not charge any author fees.
 This does not mean that we do not have costs.
 Instead, our costs are paid by an international library consortium.

 If your institution is not currently supporting the platform, we request that you ask your librarian to sign up.
 The OLH is extremely cost effective and is a not-for-profit charity.
 However, while we cannot function without financial support and we encourage universities to sign up, institutional commitment is not required to publish with us.